 - Supports higher retention.
 When successful it can result in higher retention as motivated professionals and experts thrive in their work environment which supports autonomous decision making.

 - Lack of accountability.
 There is nobody accountable to take the credit in cases of success, or to take the blame in cases of failure.

 - Higher stress levels.
 Subordinates can suffer from high levels of stress if they feel unsupported by their leader or unsure of their capabilities.

 - Missed deadlines.
-Self organizing teams without oversight or direction are prone to missing deadlines.
+Self-organizing teams without oversight or direction are prone to miss deadlines.